pulumi/pulumi-hugo/themes/default/content/docs/guides/self-hosted/components/api.md

         parent: self_hosted_components
         identifier: self_hosted_api_service
         weight: 1
-meta_desc: Pulumi API is one of the components required for self-hosting Pulumi.
-Self-hosting is available as part of the Enterprise Edition.
+meta_desc: Pulumi API is one of the components required for self-hosting the Pulumi Service.
+Self-hosting is available as part of the Pulumi Business Critical Edition.
 ---

 {{% notes type="info" %}}
-Self-hosting is only available with **Pulumi Enterprise**.
-[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate Self-Hosted Pulumi Enterprise.
+Self-hosting is only available with **Pulumi Business Critical**.
+[Contact us]({{< relref "/contact.md" >}}) if you would like to evaluate Self-Hosted Pulumi Service.

 To manage your state with a self-managed backend, such as a cloud storage bucket, see [State and Backends]({{< relref "/docs/intro/concepts/state" >}}).
 {{% /notes %}}

-The Pulumi API is one of the components required for self-hosting Pulumi in your organization's environment.
+The Pulumi API is one of the components required for self-hosting the Pulumi Service in your organization's environment.
 It provides the necessary APIs for both the CLI and the [Console]({{< relref "console" >}}).

 ## Prerequisites